-LGBTQ 101, Gender and Pronoun 101, Advanced LGBTQ 201, Know Your Rights, and Sexuality/Gender Identity Development courses that fulfill California state law requirements for many industries.
+LGBTQ 10 1, Gender and Pronoun 101, Advanced LGBTQ 201, Know Your Rights, Increasing Family Acceptance, and Sexuality & Gender Identity Development courses that fulfill California state law requirements for many industries.

 Cultural Humility Trainings

-Anti-bias and cultural awareness trainings for a variety of professionals, including Confronting Microaggressions and an all-day Interrupting the Cycle of Oppression training for providers.
+Anti-bias, anti-racist, and cultural awareness trainings for a variety of professionals, including Confronting Microaggressions & White Supremacy in the Workplace, and an all-day Interrupting the Cycle of Oppression training for providers.

 Other Diversity, Equity, and Inclusion Consulting

 Policies and procedures, quality assurance, and user experience language consulting, curriculum development, and manuscript reviews on LGBTQ inclusion, mental health, religion, and spirituality.